 WHAT IS SEATTLE RESTORED?

-Seattle Restored revives Downtown Seattle with creativity and commerce!
+Seattle Restored revives Seattle neighborhoods with creativity and commerce!
 Seattle Restored calls our local artists and entrepreneurs to reinvigorate our city by activating empty storefronts.
-These projects will benefit neighborhoods, small businesses, artists and property owners by creating vibrant and engaging streetscapes that encourage the public to visit downtown Seattle, support local businesses and support local artists – particularly Black, Indigenous, and other entrepreneurs and artists of color.
-This program is funded by the Coronavirus Local Fiscal Recovery Fund (CLFR) established under the American Rescue Plan.
+These projects benefit neighborhoods, small businesses, artists and property owners by creating vibrant and engaging streetscapes that encourage the public to visit downtown Seattle, support local businesses and support local artists – particularly Black, Indigenous, and other entrepreneurs and artists of color.
+This program was initially funded by the Coronavirus Local Fiscal Recovery Fund (CLFR) established under the American Rescue Plan.
+As of October 2022, it is funded through City of Seattle general fund.

 WHERE IS SEATTLE RESTORED?